kirillzyusko/react-native-bundle-splitter/docs/docs-fundamentals-enabling-ram-bundle.md

 For enabling this format in your application you need to do pretty simple steps for each platform.

-> *Note:* Nevertheless enabling highly recommended for both platform, you can activate it only for one.
+> *Note:* Although enabling RAM Bundle format is recommended for both platforms, you can only enable it for one if necessary.

 ### Android